junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 The Angel Black Death is caused by Amara/Darkness.
 Angels are essentially light, like God.
 Darkness almost killed God, so it's just as easy to kill angels, even when she's unintentional.
 "The mere touch of the Darkness is destructive."

-Cas is also infected, but because A) the times he met Darkness face-to-face, he has Lucifer with him, his own body/existence is more or less protected by archangel (even if Lucifer isn't intentionally doing it), he's not infected back then; B) when he goes back to Heaven to check up on infected angels, he goes with a very low amount grace, almost human, so only that portion of grace is infected.
+Cas is also infected, but because A) the times he met Darkness face-to-face, he has Lucifer with him, his own body/existence is more or less protected by archangel (even if Lucifer isn't intentionally doing it), he's not infected back then → which is what they initially thought, but only partially right, the real reason is "he has warding light on him", but it's not Lucifer, it's Dean's love, he's loved and yearned by Dean, he's the only angel loved by another being like Dean loved him, so he's purified, protected by that love; B) when he goes back to Heaven to check up on infected angels, he goes with a very low amount grace, almost human, so only that portion of grace is infected.
 So his symptoms are slower and less deadly than other angels.
 But he still can't self-heal, and given time, it's still killing him.
 That's why his symptoms are only showing slowly.

+Cas is infected but Cas's symptom is slow and nonlinear, especially slow when he's with Dean, noticeably worse when he's not.
+Because Dean is light, being with Dean is purifying him, slowing down the darkness spot spread, making him feel better altogether.
+So every time Dean stays close to him, cares for him, he's noticeably well, otherwise symptom would be immediately worse.
+(They didn't notice the pattern at first, but after a few times, Dean starts noticing, so do Cas and Sam.
+They still can't figure out/don't have time to figure out until after Heaven is mostly fixed and they come back down.)
+(That's also why Cas wasn't so sure about his own infection at first, because he thought he can heal as long as he stays close to Dean.
+But also worry it might pass to Dean as well, so he's trying to keep distance, which always makes so much worse.
+He's torn between wanting to be close to keep himself well and wanting to keep distance to keep Dean safe.)

 ### Claim